Cartmel College, Lancaster: Governance

 The College is established under the Statutes of the University.
 Internally, the key committees which run the College are College Council, College Management and College Syndicate.
 College Management is an informal committee of College Officers which meets every alternate week to keep abreast of day-to-day matters to do with the running of the college.
 College Council meetings alternate with College Management.
 College Council consists of College Officers and the JCR executive and is, essentially, the body which concerns general policy of the college.
 College Syndicate meets much less often and consists of all SCR members and some JCR representatives.
 Its main responsibility is to decide matters of major policy affecting the College.
 The College is represented by the Principal on Senate, as is the JCR through various student representative bodies.
 College affairs come under a Pro Vice Chancellor of Colleges, who oversees the general conduct of the Colleges, including the appointment of College Officers, the setting of budgets and so on.

 Junior Common Room Executive

-The JCR Executive represents Cartmel students on various Student Union bodies, including LUSU Council, Social Committees, Welfare Committees, Communications Committees & Sports Committees.
-The 2023 JCR executive is led by Harrison Stewart (President), Amelia Entwistle (Vice President).
+The JCR Executive represents Cartmel students on various Student Union bodies, including Union Assembly, Social Committees, Welfare Committees, Communications Committees, Democracy Committee and Sports Committees.

 Symbolism

-The college colours are burgundy and grey or officially, 'Stone' and 'Plonk.'
+The college colours are burgundy and grey, or officially, stone and plonk.
 The college emblem is the griffin.
 The college pose is the Ertz.